El Nuevo Día: 1990-2010

 Entering the 21st Century, journalist experienced a crisis bolstered by credibility issues product of the involvement of marketers and reader apathy.
 By 1996, Castañeda (who was still part of the board of El Nuevo Día) was publicly critical of the way in which conformism, bureaucracy and prioritizing money making has affected the local press.
 The introduction of the "Bombón de la Semana" during the 2000s served as an example of how marketing overcame journalism in the model of GFR's publications.
 Castañedas’ criticism included a book that he authored for the paper's 25th Anniversary or a 1996 conference, has not been republished afterwards.
 El Nuevo Día still used anonymous sources, which on occasion led to opinions and incomplete or unverifiable statements making way to its pages.

 Despite portraying itself in a different light, celebrity news still made the cover of El Nuevo Día sporadically.
-"Por Dentro", "Domingo" and "En Grande" were dedicated to trivial topics, while intelectual projects like "Foro" and "Letras" were short lived and assimilated into the latter.
+"Por Dentro", "Domingo" and "En Grande" were dedicated to trivial topics, while intellectual projects like "Foro" and "Letras" were short lived and assimilated into the latter.
 The advent of its digital platform, endi.com, has led to El Nuevo Día recruiting young journalists to monitor the media and republish.
 The community initiatives created by El Nuevo Día are usually temporary in nature, though the introduction of blogs and editorials authored by external figures have allowed room for the reader.
 In addition to its political and community sections, El Nuevo Día also has sports, entertainment and business sections.
 Its previous television commercial campaign slogan read: El Nuevo Día: Un Gran Periodico ("El Nuevo Día: A Great Newspaper").
 The campaign slogan recently changed to "El Nuevo Día: Conocer es Crecer" ("El Nuevo Día: To Know is to Grow").
 A weekly supplement known as "La Gran Historia Ilustrada de Puerto Rico" was introduced in 2007.

 From 2003 to 2008, El Nuevo Día had an Orlando edition called El Nuevo Día Orlando.
 It started publication on 2 September 2003 and was published on weekdays.
 When Primera Hora was launched, it was described as "Coke Diet" to El Nuevo Día's "Coca Cola".
 On 13 November 2009, the newspaper began to circulate free of charge.
 The paper printed 25,000 copies daily.
 A study showed that 96% percent of people who read the Orlando edition read it at home.
 The Orlando edition ceased publication on 29 August 2008.

 The newspaper's current president is María Eugenia Ferré Rangel and the current editor is Luis Alberto Ferré Rangel.
 Of the 209 millions El Nuevo Día made in 2005, 146 were in advertising.
 Until 2010, El Nuevo Día generated more revenue than all of its competitors collectively.
 During this decade it reached distribution of 300,000 copies for 75% of the market.